Onyo/onyo-challenges/qa-challenge.md

 * Take into account the key principles of the choosen platform (Mobile, Front-end or Backend)
 * Take into account Accessibility concerns, when applicable

+IMPORTANT: For this challenge, you should choose ONLY ONE platform from the options:
+* Backend
+* Front-end
+* Mobile

 ## Problem Description ##

 The Use Case to be tested is a Login screen.